omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

 The module structure of the simulation network can be thought of as a graph where each node corresponds to a module and each edge corresponds to a connection between the two modules.
-Other cross module dependencies such as possible C++ method calls or communication via signals must also be included as edges.
+Other cross-module dependencies, such as possible C++ method calls or communication via signals, must also be included as edges.

 Each node and edge has a delay associated with it.
 Node delays are 0 by default